Standing Orders of the Board of Trustees

 - The Board of Trustees will normally hold ordinary meetings six times per annum.
-The Registrar and Secretary (COO), the Director of Governance & Legal Services, Deputy COO Resources & Planning and two Heads of Department will be in attendance.
+The Registrar and Secretary (COO), the Director of Legal and Governance, Deputy COO (Resources & Planning) and two Heads of Department will be in attendance.

 - The Board will hold one informal meeting per annum.
 This meeting will be held jointly with the Academic Board.

 - The Board of Trustees will only amend its Standing Orders and the procedures for the conduct of committee meetings at an ordinary meeting.

 - The Board of Trustees will appoint the following Standing Committees and approve their membership and terms of reference:

 - Standing Committees of the Board of Trustees have delegated power to establish sub-committees or panels, which need not be composed entirely of their own members, and to delegate to such sub-committee or panel such powers as the Standing Committee sees fit.